sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers SHOULD use eIDAS Level of Assurance (LoA) values for the `acr` Claim, but MAY use different values if eIDAS is not applicable.

-OpenID Providers MUST provide a Level of Assurance as `acr` value that is at least the requested Level of Assurance value requested by the Client (either via the `acr_values` or `claims` parameters) or-if none was requested-a Level of Assurance established through prior agreement.
+OpenID Providers MUST provide a Level of Assurance as `acr` value that is at least the requested Level of Assurance value requested by the Client (either via the `acr_values` or `claims` parameters) or - if none was requested - a Level of Assurance established through prior agreement.

 OpenID Providers MUST NOT provide Authentication Methods References (`amr`), but MUST use Authentication Context Class References (`acr`) instead.